An amazing opportunity to travel the virgin jungle of the Mayas from the un-restored ruins of El Zotz to the largest Mayan city of all: Tikal.

 On horseback or wandering beside packhorses through the environmentally protected biosphere you will see 100`s of bird and butterfly species, troops of howler and spider monkeys, snakes, scorpions and peccary.

 ¨Zotz¨ means bat in Mayan and this biotope was created to protect the thousands of bats that live in the cliff-caves deep in the rainforest.
 You’ll visit the escarpment at sunset in time to see the bats pour from their caves, a horizontal waterfall blackening the dusk and streaming out across the jungle while owls swoop and hunt amongst them.

 Traveling towards Tikal and camping overnight in the jungle you have a real native and natural experience, an opportunity to witness the activities of creatures during both the night and day, and to take in incredible scenery.

 Tikal translates to ¨Where spirit voices are heard¨.
 These famous ruins are located in the middle of the Tikal National Park amid ceiba, zapote and mahogany trees where over 285 bird species reside.
 This is a perfectly balanced and designed tour, both friendly and informative.
 It’s eco tourism at its best and certainly should not be missed.

 The tour to El Zotz includes a local guide, the guide’s assistant, pack horses, purified water, all breakfasts, lunch and dinner, entrance fee to Tikal, accomodation (hammock with mosquito net) and all transportation with minibus.

-Departure to El Zotz is possible daily and prices start from $ 200 USD per person for groups of five or more people.
-Groups of four pay $ 220 USD per person, for three people it’s $ 240 USD pp, for two $ 260 USD and if you decide to go alone it’s $ 500 USD.
+Departure to El Zotz is possible daily and prices start at $ 235 USD per person for groups of five or more people.
+For two to four persons the price per person is $ 270 USD.
+If you decide to go alone it’s $ 370 USD.